Lyme Disease infographic summarizes Lyme Disease contraction, symptoms, and treatment options for individuals who get it.

 - Talk to your doctor if you get a fever or rash.

-Vaccines — while there was a vaccine, the CDC reports that the manufacturer discontinued to due to insufficient consumer demand.
-Anyone taking the the vaccine before 2002 is likely no longer protected from Lyme disease.
+While there was a vaccine, the CDC reports that the manufacturer discontinued it due to insufficient consumer demand.
+Anyone taking the vaccine before 2002 is likely no longer protected.